poastmil/junsunglee.com/_posts/2021-2-1-LifeAfterGoogle.md

 ---
 layout: post
-title: George Gilder & Life After Google
+title: Life After Google | George Gilder
 ---

+*What remains scarce when all else is abundant is time.*

-So how did I decide that devoting my scarce time and energy to blockchain was worth the risk?
+So how did I decide that investing my time in blockchain was worth the risk?
 George Gilder.

 ### Life After Google